sophiedeziel/sophiedeziel.github.io/blog/2025-07-15-claude-code-hooks-automation.md

 date: 2025-07-15
 ---

-# TIL: Claude Code Hooks Can Auto-Fix RuboCop Violations
+# TIL: Claude Code has Hooks!

 Today I learned Claude Code has **hooks**!
 These let you automatically run commands when certain events happen.
 I'm using this to auto-fix RuboCop violations every time Claude edits a Ruby file, and it's making my development flow so much smoother.